nextgis/docs_ngweb/source/webmaps_client.rst

 To share a link to a map use the function "Share" (see item 9 in :numref:`webmap_client`), to print a map use the function "Print map" (see item 10 in :numref:`webmap_client`).

 Status bar (see item 14 in :numref:`webmap_client`) displays current map scale.
 After a click on a map a window with click coordinates and features in this point (if there are any of them) appears.

-When a layer is  selected in a tree you can open a layer menu (see item 4 in :numref:`webmap_client`) with the following actions:

-* Description
-* Zoom to layer
-* Feature table

 Using "Description" option you can get a description of selected layer, which was written during creation or editing of the layer.
 "Zoom to layer" option allows you to zoom a map to display selected layer on the whole visible map area.